-The problem is that the more Boll's done, the more he's moved from making entertaining turkeys to just plain boring movies.
-Far Cry for instance is a snorer.
+The problem is the more Boll's done, the more he's moved from making entertaining turkeys to just plain boring movies.
+Far Cry is a snorer.
 BloodRayne 2 had no soul.
 He's tried to compensate by ramping up his own personal level of crazy, from challenging reviewers to boxing matches (unless they actually had combat experience) to appearing on screen, but mostly with stuff that just comes across as a little bit sad.
-For instance, he appears as himself in the Postal movie as the owner of a German theme park, announcing " my movies are funded with Nazi gold " and paying people in gold teeth.
+For instance, he appears as himself in the Postal movie as the owner of a German theme park, announcing "my movies are funded with Nazi gold" and paying people in gold teeth.
 Yes, it's an offensive joke, but only in the same way as a drunk hobo bellowing obscenities from a bench.
 The only proper reaction is to shake your head and sigh "Oh, Uwe..."

 Knowing that these sets and actors were doing double-duty in a film called Blubberella doesn't do much for the sinister atmosphere here, though it's quickly broken as La Resistance shows up with explosives and automatic weapons to seize control of the train.
 Rayne herself runs in across the top of the train and... oh dear.
 She's only on screen for about two seconds, but that's plenty of time to burst out laughing at both her incredibly silly little hat, and the realisation that as far as this film is concerned, Rayne's actress is little more than her own cleavage's costume.
 The Germans barely even seem to notice her, even when they could simply shoot her from behind, and opt to concentrate their attention on La Resistance instead.
 Thanks to the power of clumsy editing though, everyone is soon dealt with.
 Rayne seizes the initiative and pursues their commanding officer into a train car, where he quite clearly swings a metal bar down for her to catch in her hands and twirl a bit in front of him.